 |Colors||Yellow, gray, turquoise, plus Pokemon Sword and Shield editions||Gray or Red and Blue Joy-Cons; multiple options available|

 The Switch Lite's shrinking size also applies to its screen.
 The Switch's little brother rocks a 5.5-inch touch screen that's trimmed down from the 6.2-inch touch panel in its predecessor.
+Both LCD displays sport a 1280 x 720 resolution.

-While the Switch's dock allows you to switch between TV mode and handheld mode, and even detach the Joy-Con controllers to hold them separately while the Switch is on a tabletop, the Switch Lite isn't playing that game.
+While the Nintendo Switch's dock allows you to switch between TV mode and handheld mode, and even detach the Joy-Con controllers to hold them separately while the Switch is on a tabletop, the Switch Lite isn't playing that game.

 Instead, the Switch Lite is one non-detachable brick whose controllers are permanently connected, making it playable in handheld mode only.
 It doesn't work with Nintendo's dock, either.

 So, if you play games on your TV, you'll probably want to stick with the standard Nintendo Switch.
+And ultimately, having a Switch that actually switches it the whole point of these consoles.
+But you can't go wrong with the Switch Lite either, which is arguably Nintendo's best handheld console to date.